rezaqorbani/ZipNow/README.md

 # ZipNow
-file compression using LZ77 algoritm.
+A file compressor written in C using Huffman coding.